silx-kit/pyFAI/doc/source/index.rst

 Especially, geometry, calibration, azimuthal integration algorithms are described and pixel splitting schemes are explained there.

+The typical usage of the command line application is described in cookbooks section and advanced tutorials explain the internal mechanics within pyFAI.
-Follows tutorials, manual pages of applications, the description of the programming interface (use the search bar as it is pretty long) and the instruction on how to install the software on various platforms.
+Finally, the manual pages of applications and the description of the programming interface (API) are appended.
+The instruction for the installation on various platforms is also provided.

 .. toctree::
    :maxdepth: 1